-Ralph C. Wood has served as University Professor of Theology and Literature at Baylor since 1998.
-He previously served for 26 years on the faculty of Wake Forest University in Winston-Salem, North Carolina, where he became the John Allen Easley Professor of Religion in 1990.
-He has also taught at Samford University in Birmingham, at Regent College in Vancouver, and at Providence College in Rhode Island.
-At Baylor, his main appointment is in the Religion Department; he also teaches in the Great Texts program as well as the Department of English.
-He serves as an editor-at-large for the Christian Century and as an editorial board member for both the Flannery O'Connor Review and Seven: An Anglo-American Literary Review.
+Ralph C. Wood has been University Professor of Theology and Literature at Baylor since 1998.
+He holds the B.A. and M.A. from East Texas State College (now Texas A&M University-Commerce) as well as the A.M. and Ph.D. from the University of Chicago.
+From 1971-1997 he taught at Wake Forest University in Winston-Salem, North Carolina, where he served as the John Allen Easley Professor of Religion from 1990.
+At Baylor, he teaches in the Great Texts program as well as the Department of Religion.
+He has also taught at Samford University in Birmingham, Regent College in Vancouver, and Providence College in Rhode Island.
+He serves on the editorial boards of the Flannery O’Connor Review as well as Seven: An Anglo-American Literary Review.

 "I seek to interpret several of the major literary texts of the West, especially of the 19th and 20th centuries, from a confessionally Christian angle of vision.
 My aim is to show the relevance of these books to the witness of the Church as well as to the life of secular culture."

 Seventh occupant of the Reverend Robert J. Randall Distinguished Chair of Christian Culture, Providence College, Providence, Rhode Island, 2010-2011.

 Winner of the Lionel Basney Award for the Outstanding Essay published in Christianity and Literature for 2011: “Flannery O’Connor, Benedict XVI, and the Divine Eros,” Christianity and Literature, 60, 1 (Autumn 2010): 35-66.